 Ten Steps to the Maine State Science Fair

 Step 1: Choose a topic.
 This should be something that interests you and causes you to ask questions or stimulates your curiosity.
 Ask questions about the topic.
 Do you know the answers?
 Does someone else know the answers (see Step 2)?
+The possibilities are endless:

 Step 2: Conduct background research.
 What is already known about this topic?
 What questions are other people asking?
 What has yet to be discovered?
 Utilize background research resources in your school, library, or ask the experts.